Year 1 & 2

 The children will attend their weekly Spanish lessons with Fen from Kidslingo learning lot of new words and songs in Spanish.

-In 'Digital Photography', children will recognise that different devices can be used to capture photographs and will gain experience capturing, editing, and improving photos.
+In this unit, children will recognise that different devices can be used to capture photographs and will gain experience capturing, editing, and improving photos.
 Finally, they will use this knowledge to recognise that images they see may not be real.

-This half term, the children will be exploring our unit question 'Who is a Muslim and What Do They Believe?'.
+This half term, the children will be exploring our unit question 'How should we care for others in the world and why does it matter?'.

 These lessons will consist of writing activities, reading, and using secondary resources such as the internet and books, to explore key concepts of the religion and how these compare with other beliefs and faiths.